Compare Azure and AWS Services a Definitive Guide for IT Pros

 File Storage: EFS vs. Azure Files

-Cloud Databases: Relational and NoSQL Deep Dive
+Cloud Databases: Relational and NoSQL Analysis

-This decision tree provides a high-level view of how to approach the initial choice between core storage services on each platform.
+The following decision tree provides a high-level view of how to approach the initial choice between core storage services on each platform.

 A cloud storage decision tree diagram illustrating storage options based on use case, access frequency, and retrieval speed, guiding users to appropriate services like S3, Blob Storage, Glacier, or Archive.